-Blood is composed of blood cells, plasma, water, proteins, glucose, oxygen, carbon dioxide, hormones, minerals, broken down products, and more.
+It is composed of blood cells, plasma, water, proteins, glucose, oxygen, carbon dioxide, hormones, minerals, broken down products, and more.

-Plasma is about 55% of the blood volume.
+Plasma is about 55% of the volume.

-Water takes up 90% of the volume of the blood.
+Water takes up 90% of the volume.

 Blood Cells – Red blood cells (RBCs), White blood cells (WBCs), and platelets.